newrelic/newrelic-quickstarts/docs/config-spec.md

 summary: string, required

 # URL to link to the location of this Observability Pack in the open source repo
+# This is a only field in the API and will not be present in the pack config
 packUrl: string, optional

 # Level categorization of Observability Pack